yousefjoe4/Careta/README.md

 # Desctiption
-Careta is an app for showing users problems with their cars, An app that I've edited to a client from just one screen to display many other screens as showen below
+Careta is an app for showing users problems with their cars, An app that I've edited it fpr a client from just one screen to display many other screens as shown below
 # Here are pictures from the app:

  # BEFORE </br>